-Bitcoin Millionaires Buy Lamborghinis to Flaunt Cryptocurrency Wealth
+Bitcoin Millionaires Flaunt Lamborghinis to Showcase Cryptocurrency Wealth

 “[Bitcoin is] not just internet-nerd money,” realtor Piper Moretti told Business Insider.
 “You can actually buy things.”
 Moretti should know; she works at the Crypto Realty Group, which specializes in helping people buy homes with cryptocurrencies.

 In 2017, a buyer in Austin, Texas, made headlines after purchasing a home using only bitcoin for payment.
 That was the first real estate deal conducted using only virtual currency.
-The buyer’s broker, Sheryl Lowe of Kuper Sotheby’s International Realty, said the bitcoin transaction was easiest she had ever conducted in her career.
+The buyer’s broker, Sheryl Lowe of Kuper Sotheby’s International Realty, said the bitcoin transaction was the easiest she had ever conducted.

 “In all of my 33 years of closing transactions, I honestly couldn’t have expected something so unique to go so smoothly,” Lowe said in a press release.
 “In a matter of 10 minutes, the bitcoin was changed to U.S. Dollars and the deal was done!”